mcboyd-bu/Website/assembly_guide.md

 Carefully align the four screw holes of the **Lidar PCB** with the **4-40 MF standoffs** attached in step 8.1.
 Make sure that the two micro USB ports of the **Lidar PCB** point upward, as shown in the pictures.
 Secure the the **Lidar PCB** to the standoffs using four **4-40 1/4 screws**.
 Remember to tighten the screws in multiple stages using a criss-cross pattern.

 ## 9 - Lidar
+Screw tightness: *gentle*

+Align the four legs of the Lidar with the with the holes shown on the blue side of the **top plate**, which are toward the front of the car.
+Screw a **M2.5x0.45 12mm screws** into each leg, such that the head of the screw is against the uncolored side of the **top plate**.
+Be sure to tighten the screws in multiple stages using a criss-cross pattern.

+## 10 - Top Plate
+### 10.1 Remove Monitor
+Remove the **monitor** by unscrewing the **M6x1 8mm** screw used in step 7.3.
+This is necessary because the **monitor** blocks two of the screw holes needed in step 10.2.

+### 10.2 Attach Top Plate
+Screw tightness: *very tight*

+On the **top plate**, you will find the same pattern of six holes used in step 6.
+Align these holes with the **8-32 FF standoffs** attached to the **bottom plate**.
+Secure each hole with a **washer** and an **8-32 9/16 screw**, such that the washer and screw head are on the blue side of the **top plate**.
+Tighten the screws in multiple stages using a criss-cross pattern using a *large philips screwdriver*.
+This time, there is no need to secure the standoff with a *wrench*.

+### 10.3 Reattach Monitor
+Reattach the monitor by repeating step 7.3.

+## 11 - Breadboard
+Remove the yellow wax paper from the back of the **breadboard** to reveal the sticky foam tape.
+Carefully align the **breadboard** with the very front of the blue side of the **top plate**.

+## 12 - USB Hubs
+### 12.1 Apply Foam Tape
+Cut one piece of **foam tape** approximately 3.5 inches long.
+Attach the sticky side of this piece to the middle of a **USB hub** by firmly pressing the **foam tape**.
+Be sure to place the tape on the bottom of the **USB hub**, which is the side that does not say "Anker".
+Finally, remove the wax paper from the **foam tape** to expose the other sticky side.

+Repeat this process for a second **USB hub**.

+### 12.2 Attach Bottom USB Hub
+On the uncolored side of the **bottom plate**, attach the first **USB hub** toward the back of the car with the USB ports pointing toward the battery cradle, as shown below.
+Firmly press the **USB hub** to secure the **foam tape**.

+### 12.3 Attach Top USB Hub
+On the uncolored side of the **top plate**, attach the second **USB hub** to the very back of the car with the USB ports pointing out of the back of the car, as shown below.
+Notice that the USB ports are pointing the opposite direction as in step 12.2, and the same direction as the ports of the **Jetson Nano**.
+Firmly press the **USB hub** while supporting the other side of the **top plate** to secure the **foam tape**.

+## 13 - Speaker
+### 13.1 Apply Foam Tape
+Cut one piece of **foam tape** approximately 2.5 inches long.
+Attach the sticky side of the **foam tape** to the middle of the **speaker** by firmly pressing the **foam tape**.
+Be sure to place the tape on the bottom of the **speaker**, which is the side with the two light gray pieces of rubber.
+Finally, remove the wax paper from the **foam tape** to expose the other sticky side.

+### 13.2 Attach Speaker
+On the blue side of the **top plate**, attach the speaker to the very back of the car, directly above the **USB hub** attached in step 12.3.
+The speaker should point toward the back of the car, with the speaker cable pointing toward the front of the car.
+Firmly press the **speaker** while supporting the other side of the **top plate** to secure the **foam tape**.

+## 14 - Battery
+Slide the battery into the battery cradle as shown.
+Be sure that the USB ports of the battery face to the right side of the car, which is the side of the **Jetson Nano** with the micro USB port.